What to Expect When You Open a Brokerage Account

 Decisions You'll Be Asked to Make

-The new account form will also ask you to make some important decisions about your account, including how you will pay for your transactions, how any uninvested cash will be managed and who will have control over your account.
+The new account form will also ask you to make some important decisions about your account, including how you will pay for your transactions, how any uninvested cash will be managed and who will have control over and access to your account.

 - Do you want a cash account or margin loan account?
 Most brokerage firms offer at least two types of accounts—a cash account and a margin loan account (customarily known as a "margin account").
 In a cash account, you must pay for your securities in full at the time of purchase.
 In a margin loan account, although you must eventually pay for your securities in full, your broker can lend you funds at the time of purchase, with the securities in your portfolio serving as collateral for the loan.
 This is called buying securities "on margin."
 The shortfall between the purchase price and the amount of money you put in is a loan from the brokerage firm, and you will incur interest costs, just as with any other loan.